 Marion Boyd served her community in a remarkable fashion over many years.
 Between 1968 and 1984, Marion held positions as a library technician, an executive assistant to a university president, an executive assistant to a university faculty association and the administrator of a non-profit childcare centre.
 As the Executive Director of the Battered Women’s Advocacy Centre from 1984 to 1990, she developed a local, national and international reputation for her expertise and action on the issue of abuse of women and children.
 She was twice president of the London Status of Women Action Group, was a chair and board member of the London Cross Cultural Learner Centre, served on the Board of the Thames Valley Addiction and Referral Centre, was a member of the Community Service Sub-Committee of the Thames Valley District Health Council, received the London Jaycees Outstanding Young Londoner Award, and was honoured with both the Mary Campbell Community Service Award and the John Robinson Anti-Violence Award.

 Having run for public office in London North in 1985, London Centre in 1987 and London East in 1988, Marion was elected in 1990 as the Member of Provincial Parliament for London Centre (defeating Premier David Peterson).
 In 1995, she was re-elected to the Ontario Legislature as the member for London Centre.

 From 1990 to 1999, Marion Boyd was the Member of Provincial Parliament for London Centre.

-In 1968, Marion graduated from Glendon College, York University, with an Honours Bachelor of Arts in English and history.
-Marion lives with her family in Inverhuron, Ontario.
+Marion graduated in 1968 from Glendon College, York University, with an Honours Bachelor of Arts in English and history.
+In 2017, at the Glendon College June graduation ceremony Marion received a second Honourary Doctorate of Law (LLD) from York University. (click here so read her convocation address)